renatoleme/HeytingValuedSets/notes.md

 Proposta em $1930$ por Arend Heyting, trata-se de um sistema axiomático da lógica proposicional que gera como teoremas aquelas, e apenas aquelas, "sentenças que são válidas de acordo com a *concepção intuicionista da verdade*" (p. $177$).

+> (p.177-178, sec 8.2)
 >> Of course the intuitionist only accepts formal systems as **imperfect tools** for description and communication.
 He leaves open the possibility that his intuitive deliberations will one day reveal as yet unheard of principles of reasoning.
-According to Heyting, 'in principle it is impossible to set up a formal system which would be equivalent to intuitionist mathematics ... it can never be proved with mathematical rigour that the system of axioms really embraces every valid method of proof.' (p.$177$-$178$, sec $8.2$)
+According to Heyting, 'in principle it is impossible to set up a formal system which would be equivalent to intuitionist mathematics ... it can never be proved with mathematical rigour that the system of axioms really embraces every valid method of proof.'

 ## Limite superior e limite inferior